 The proposed legislation amends § 19.2-8 of the Code of Virginia, relating to the limitation of prosecutions for certain offenses.
-Under the proposal, the prosecution of a misdemeanor under the enumerated sections of the Code where the victim is a minor at the time of the offense must be commenced no later than one year after the victim reaches majority.
+Under the proposal, the prosecution of a misdemeanor under the enumerated sections of the Code where the victim was a minor at the time of the offense must be commenced no later than one year after the victim reaches majority.
 The proposal affects a number of Class 1 misdemeanor sexual offenses, including sexual battery, infected sexual battery, and sexual abuse of a child aged 13 or 14.

-Currently, § 19.2-8 requires that a prosecution for one of the listed misdemeanor offenses must be commenced within one year next after there was cause therefor.
-Essentially, the proposal expands the time period during which an individual may be prosecuted for one of the enumerated offenses from one year to 19 years, depending on the age of the victim.
+Currently, § 19.2-8 requires that a prosecution for one of the listed misdemeanors must be commenced within one year of the offense.
+Essentially, the proposal expands the time period during which an individual may be prosecuted for one of the enumerated offenses from one year to 19 years, depending on the age of the victim at the time of the offense.

-Section 18.2-67.5:1 enhances the penalty for misdemeanor attempted sexual battery, sexual battery, consensual intercourse with a child, indecent exposure, or peeping from a Class 1 misdemeanor to a Class 6 felony if it is alleged in the indictment, etc., that the offender has previously been convicted of two or more of the listed offenses within ten years of the current offense.
-Under § 18.2-67.5:1, an offender convicted of a third misdemeanor offense involving sexual battery, attempted sexual battery, consensual intercourse with a child, indecent exposure, or peeping is guilty of a Class 6 felony.
+Under § 18.2-67.5:1 of current Code, an offender convicted of a third misdemeanor offense involving sexual battery, attempted sexual battery, consensual intercourse with a child, indecent exposure, or peeping within ten years is guilty of a Class 6 felony.